 June 22nd update on the fight for Bay Area refinery emissions caps:

-The vote on a shocking last-minute staff revision of the rule approved by Board on May 31st—which overturns the original cap formula to allow a 23% increase of Valero GHG emissions & co-pollutants and other adjustments—has been delayed so the Board can deliberate further.
+A shocking last-minute staff revision of the rule approved by the Board of Directors on May 31st overturns the original cap formula in order to allow a 23% increase of Valero GHG emissions and co-pollutants, along with other adjustments.
+This proved so confusing to the Board that the vote was delayed for further deliberation—an approach suggested by an emergency letter issued by the state Attorney General.
 Board consensus is to pass some kind of cap before September, with a smaller committee assembled to get that done.
-But Board didn’t seem particularly responsive to activist testimony exposing the latest staff-proposed cap for what it really is—an allowance for increased emissions.
+But the Board didn’t seem particularly responsive to activist testimony exposing the latest staff-proposed cap for what it really is—an allowance for increased refinery emissions.

 It was a hard-fought game with a tied score—probably the best possible outcome, given the very tough circumstances.

 Here are links to local press coverage:

 Dennis Cuff, East Bay Times, June 20th: Ground-breaking pollution control rules for Bay Area refineries hit 11-hour snag